tango-controls/tango-doc/source/manual/tango-manual.rst

 pattern is to provide the control programmer with a framework in which s/he can develop new control objects.
 The device pattern uses other design patterns like the Singleton and Command patterns.
-These patterns are fully described in Patterns_.
-The device pattern class diagram for stepper motor device is drawn in figure [Dvice pattern figure]
+These patterns are fully described in [Patterns]_.
+The device pattern class diagram for stepper motor device is drawn in figure [Device pattern figure]_

+..
+[DevicePattern] image:: ds_writing/device_et.jpg

 .
 In this figure, only classes surrounded with a dash line square are device specific.
 All the other classes are part of the TDSOM core and